pavithra2006/Employee/README.md

 # ONLY TO RUN TESTS

-mvn test -DisRemote = yes
+mvn clean test -DisRemote = yes

 # TO RUN AND OPEN TEST REPORT AUTOMATICALLY

-mvn test
+mvn clean test
   or
-mvn test -DisRemote = no
+mvn clean test -DisRemote = no